The artificial intelligence sector is expected to be worth over US$190 billion by 2025. Here are five artificial intelligence ETFs.

-The next AI ETF on our list is the iShares Robotics and Artificial Intelligence ETF, which is relatively new — the fund came into being in June 2018.
-It tracks an index composed of 102 developed and emerging market companies that could benefit from long-term growth in robotics technologies and artificial intelligence.
+The next AI ETF on our list is the iShares Robotics and Artificial Intelligence ETF, which is relatively new — the fund launched in June 2018.
+It tracks an index composed of 106 developed and emerging market companies that could benefit from long-term growth in robotics technologies and artificial intelligence.
 The fund has the lowest expense ratio of the AI funds on this list at 0.47 percent.

 5. First Trust NASDAQ Artificial Intelligence and Robotics ETF (NASDAQ:ROBT)

-Last but not least on our artificial intelligence ETFs list is the First Trust NASDAQ Artificial Intelligence and Robotics ETF, launched in February 2018.
-It tracks an index of all-cap, global companies involved in artificial intelligence and/or robotics.
+Last but not least on our artificial intelligence ETFs list is the First Trust NASDAQ Artificial Intelligence and Robotics ETF, which launched in February 2018.
+It tracks an index of all-cap, global companies involved in artificial intelligence or robotics.